konradzou/konradzou/README.md

-I'm Konrad Zou, PhD student at the university of Bonn under Peter Scholze.
+I'm Konrad Zou, post-doc working with Pierre Colmez.

 Currently interested in everything related to local and geometric Langlands.